[This article may refer to the old name of the Minut Smart Home Sensor; Point.]

 Minut can still work as a smart smoke detector.
 The Minut picks up on the sound from a traditional smoke detector and will send a notification when your smoke detector goes off.
 If you want to try if Minut recognizes your smoke alarm, send us a sound file of the alarm.

-We know that some of you purchased your Minut primarily for the smoke detection feature and we are sorry to deliver these news.
-Throw a message to firstname.lastname@example.org and we will do our best to help you.
+We know that some of you purchased your Minut primarily for the smoke detection feature and we are sorry to deliver this news.
+Throw a message to email@example.com and we will do our best to help you.